Murray-Lindeblom/LMS-3900-Solid-Column-Mill/README.md

 This is a Work-In-Progress.

-Very few of the CNC components have been built and tested.
+Not all the CNC components have been built and tested.

-The X-axis components have been adjusted to as-built.
+The X-axis and Y-axis components have been adjusted to as-built.

 Use the design at your own risk.